The Restaurant Server Job Description

 - The domino effect: The employee may have been on the right track from the beginning.
 However, exposure to other employees who complain and disrespect others festers a negative vibe.
 If management allowed the negative employees to continue their behavior, this sends the wrong signal to all employees.
 Retrain or replace negative employees before they sour your entire staff.
 An Action plan or write-up may be one way to bring the employee around.

 - It is quite possible that the employee needs a change of pace.
 Perhaps, there are personal issues interfering with his/her job.
 Ask questions and observe before jumping to conclusions.

 Other great forms are:

-Frequently do a performance review on all of your employees.
+Frequently do a performance review of all of your employees.
 This form will help you strengthen the areas of opportunities as long as you write out an action plan with a time frame of when you would like the employee to correct themselves.
 This form can also act as a paper trail.

-How to properly document an employees behavior?
+How to properly document an employee’s behavior?

-Always write out an action plan and a time line of when you would like the employee to correct themselves.
-If the employee was let go due to theft of drug/alcohol use then it may be justified depending on extent of the violation.
-Be advised that drug / alcohol rehabilitation maybe required as a condition of employment depending if the addiction is covered under American Disability Act (ADA).
+Always write out an action plan and a timeline of the expected completion date.
+However, with extreme issues, drug/alcohol abuse or other severe violations, termination may be the best course of action.
+Consequently, then consider immediate termination.
+Be advised that Drug or Alcohol rehabilitation may be required as a condition of employment depending if the addiction is covered under The American Disability Act (ADA).